Annual Reports

 The Oregon-Idaho HIDTA program publishes an Annual Report each year that describes the program's activities, reports its progress toward implementing the HIDTA strategy and documents how it has met the annual performance targets for the preceding year.
 The most current, full text report may be downloaded by clicking the button below.

-2023 Annual Report Executive Summary
+2024 Annual Report Executive Summary

 The Office of National Drug Control Policy (ONDCP) established the Oregon High Intensity Drug Trafficking Area (HIDTA) in June of 1999.
 Oregon HIDTA was renamed the Oregon-Idaho HIDTA in 2015 with the addition of Idaho counties.
 The Oregon-Idaho HIDTA is one of 33 regional HIDTAs in the country and consists of 12 counties in Oregon (Clackamas, Deschutes, Douglas, Jackson, Josephine, Lane, Linn, Malheur, Marion, Multnomah, Umatilla, and Washington) and 4 counties in Idaho (Ada, Bannock, Canyon and Kootenai).

-This is the nineteenth year the Oregon-Idaho HIDTA has reported initiative operational targets and subsequent outcomes using the HIDTA Performance Management Process (PMP) reporting system.
+This is the twentieth year the Oregon-Idaho HIDTA has reported initiative operational targets and subsequent outcomes using the HIDTA Performance Management Process (PMP) reporting system.
 The data and statistics contained in this report illustrate how the Oregon-Idaho HIDTA program is achieving the ONDCP/National HIDTA goals, which are to interrupt the drug flow by disrupting and dismantling Drug Trafficking Organizations (DTO) and Money Laundering Organizations (MLO) and to improve the efficiency and effectiveness of HIDTA initiatives.

 Financial Highlights